Frunnze/Lab_4/README.md

 2. Method overriding: Also, in “machine” superclass, we have the method “show_options()”, which is used in its specific way for the “atm” and “queue_ticket_machine” child classes to show the corresponding options.

-3. Method overriding: For the “department” superclass, we have “tell_options()” method which we can use the child classes in different ways.
+3. Method overriding: For the “department” superclass, we have “tell_options()” method which we can use for the child classes in different ways.
 For instance, we can use more options for each class, or we can add some description to them in a specific way.